Exploring Phonetic Context-Aware Lip-Sync For Talking Face Generation: Experiment

-We qualitatively compare the generation results with 5 state-of-the-art methods in Fig.4.
-Comparing the mouth shapes against the ground truth at the frame-level, it is clear that our method is most precisely aligned in spatio-temporal dimension.
-Moreover, our method generates the most temporally stable lips, distinct to each phone in context.
-In (a), when pronouncing `k\textipa{@}m' in `combating', our method wide opens the mouth and gradually closes with smooth transitioning.
-On the other hand, other methods are temporally misaligned and discontinuous: ATVGnet fails to keep the mouth closed at `m', Audio2Head fails to completely close the mouth at `m', Wav2Lip closes its mouth but with slightly projected lips, and SyncTalkFace fails to clearly open the mouth at phone `k'.
-The man in (b) is pronouncing `æskt' in 'asked for'.
-The lip shape of `t' in the last frame assimilates to the lip shape of the preceding phone `f'.
-Our method is the only work that successfully captures the slightly projected lips at `t' transitioning into `f'.
-In (c), the woman stresses the word `all' so the phone `\textipa{ɔ}' is being held on.
-Our method generates the most accurate lip shape regarding the phone `\textipa{ɔ}' in `all', and consistently maintains the lip shape.
-In (d), the woman is pronouncing `f' in the word `following' at the last frame.
-ATVGnet and Audio2Head produce out-of-sync lips.
-Wav2Lip, PC-AVS, and SyncTalkFace are in-sync with the phone `f' but they fail to accurately capture the lip shape of `f' in which the lower lip is touching the front teeth.
-In (e), the man is pronouncing `aɪb' in word `described'.
-Our method best captures the lips opening of `a' and then transitioning into `b' by gradually shutting the mouth.
-Lastly, in (f), our method generates the most accurate lip shape of phone `p' in the word `people' at the last frame.
-Such result can be contributed to our method of fully making use of the phonetic context for temporally aligned and consistent lip synchronization.
-Please refer to the demo to see in more detail.
+We qualitatively compare the generation results in Fig.4.
+Our method is most precisely aligned in spatio-temporal dimension and generates the most temporally stable lips, distinct to each phone in context.
+For example in (a), when pronouncing `k\textipa{@}m' in `combating', our method wide opens the mouth and gradually closes with smooth transitioning.
+On the other hand, other methods are temporally misaligned and discontinuous: Audio2Head fails to completely close the mouth at `m', Wav2Lip closes its mouth but with slightly projected lips, and SyncTalkFace fails to clearly open the mouth at phone `k'.
+The man in (b) is pronouncing `æskt’ in `asked for’.
+Our method is the only work that successfully captures the slightly projected lips at `t’ transitioning into `f’.
+Such results demonstrate that our method fully makes use of the phonetic context for temporally aligned and consistent lip synchronization.

-\subsubsection{User Study.}
+\subsubsection{User Study}

-We conduct a user study to compare the generation quality.
-We generate 21 videos using each of the methods, 7 from the LRW, LRS2, and HDTF test set respectively.
-15 participants with English proficiency were asked to rate the videos in terms of visual quality, lip-sync quality, and realness in the range of 1 to 5.
-We consider human evaluation as a critical factor in evaluating the authenticity of the generation because the evaluation metrics do not measure how real the generation looks compared to the ground truth.
-As shown in Table \ref{table:2}, our method performs the best, especially outperforming lip-sync and realness.
-Such result is in line with our contribution of incorporating the phonetic context.
+We conducted a user study to compare the generation quality in Table 2.
+We generated 21 videos using each of the methods and asked 15 participants to rate the videos in terms of visual quality, lip-sync quality, and realness in the range of 1 to 5.
+Our method has the highest visual quality, lip-sync quality, and realness score, especially outperforming in the lip-sync quality, which is also reflected in the quantitative and qualitative results in Table 3 and Figure 4.